The Myth of Electronic Publishing

 attempts to organize the entire world wide web experience so

-home page in the browser so that it is the first page the user sees.
+home page in their browser, so that it is the first page the user sees.

 In addition to providing a hierarchical categorization of the